Priority Axis 3 - SME Growth

 The Social Enterprise Innovation Programme (SEIP) will provide coaching and workshops to assist individuals looking to start or progress a social enterprise business.
 The Programme is project managed by the University of Bath in partnership with Bath Innovation Centre, The School for Social Entrepreneurs (SSE), Social Enterprise Works, Voscur, and CVS South Gloucestershire.
 Applications are now open for two programmes of business support:

 - Advice, Upskilling and Selection (AUS) Business planning workshops (equiv. to 12 hours) for new and very early stage social enterprise businesses

 - Business Incubation coaching and business mentoring (equiv. to 12 hours) for newly formed and mature social enterprises with good growth potential.

-The Regional Arts Incubation Network (RAIN) is a £1.1m tailored programme of SME incubation and support designed to generate economic growth within the West of England priority Creative and Digital Sector.
-RAIN leverages a network of cultural organisations to address the specific challenges of growth in the creative sector, which is dominated by micro businesses.
+The Network for Creative Enterprise is a £1.1m tailored programme of SME incubation and support designed to generate economic growth within the West of England priority Creative and Digital Sector.
+The project leverages a network of cultural organisations including, Watershed, UWE Bristol, KWMC, Spike Island and The Guild, Bath to address the specific challenges of growth in the creative sector.
 It will spot, nurture and promote creative entrepreneurial talent via programme of mentoring, residencies, research consultancy, workshops and network development.
-The RAIN project is a partnership between Watershed, UWE Bristol, KWMC, Spike Island and The Guild, Bath and a network that stretches out across the four local authorities to include emerging areas of expertise.